Joe Mamasela: Early life

 Mamasela was born in Soweto, South Africa on June 2, 1953.
 His mother lived in a domestic suburb and would visit Mamasela and his siblings when she could.
 Mamasela was the last of six children, all of whom died during the years of Apartheid.
 The Mamasela children lived with their grandmother in the Tladi location.
 Their grandmother's home was turned into a shebeen in later years in order to support the family's income.
 Mamasela attended Western Central Jabavu but left school in Standard 9, the equivalent of Grade 11.
 Due to the threat of violence in his village, Mamasela started training in karate and became known for his fighting skills.

 Personal life

 Mamasela married Nombi Dube shortly after he left school, when she became pregnant with their son Sizwe.
 The couple later divorced, allegedly due to rumours of Dube's infidelity.
 Mamasela later remarried and had two sons and a daughter by his second wife.

+He was also a close friend of murdered askari Brian Ngqulunga.